votca/votca/share/doc/DEVELOPERS_GUIDE.rst

 ~~~~~~~~

 -  In general, use pointers sparringly.
 Most objects are small and a
    copy does not change performance.
-Use references as well
+Use references if you want to avoid copies.
 -  If your pointer owns an object (i.e. it has to delete it later) use a
    ``unique_ptr`` to it, so you do not have to call ``delete`` on it
    yourself